 Your cooktop or range may have a bridge element, but have you used it?
-It's a cooktop feature that makes it handy for using certain cookware.
-Learn what it is and what you can do with it to maximize use of your cooking equipment.
+It's a cooktop feature that makes it handy for using certain types of cookware.
+Learn what it is and how you can use it to maximize the use of your cooking equipment.

 Create a Larger Cooking Surface